-Most homes have more than one outdoor electrical outlet, so be sure to take advantage of all of them.
+- Don't overload your outlets: Most homes have more than one outdoor electrical outlet, so be sure to take advantage of all of them.
 Plugging too many lights into the same outlet can overload it and cause a blown fuse or tripped circuit breaker.
 As spooky as this can be, it’s a pretty easy fix.
 Turn off all appliances in the room or area of the house where the lights went off and go to your home’s electrical panel.
 If you have a fuse box, fuses that show signs of damage such as burnt metal or discoloration need to be replaced.
 For circuit breakers, simply switch any breakers that have moved into the “off” position back “on”.

-Extension and power cord safety is essential for any holiday lighting display, especially Halloween.
+- Tape extension cords down and keep them away from heavy foot traffic: Extension and power cord safety is essential for any holiday lighting display, especially Halloween.
 If possible, keep cords away from high traffic areas such as driveways and sidewalks where unsuspecting trick or treaters can easily trip and fall over them.
 This can be prevented by taping cords down with duct tape.
 But before you even break out the duct tape, inspect your extension and power cords to ensure they’re in good condition, and never use cords that are meant to be used indoors outside.
 For added peace of mind, use lighting and cords that have been tested, reviewed, and approved for safety by respected laboratories such as the Underwriters Laboratory (UL).

-Before you reach for your hammer and nails, consider using zip ties to secure hanging lights.
+- Use zip ties to fasten lights around your home: Before you reach for your hammer and nails, consider using zip ties to secure hanging lights.
 Zip ties can be used to keep hanging lights out of harm’s way.
 They’re perfect for fastening lights to fences, railings, banisters, tree branches, and more.
 Not only do they require just a few seconds to secure, but they leave absolutely no surface damage behind, unlike nails.
 For extra safety, consider the benefits of security lighting.
 While they’re not meant to be decorative, they can help keep your family and trick-or-treaters safe.

 At Pipes and Plugs, LLC., we love Halloween just as much as you do.
 Our experienced Lafayette electricians are on hand 24 hours a day, 7 days a week to help you have some safe, frightening fun this Halloween with our lighting design expertise.
 Give us a call today to see how!